-DEAD MAN’S CATWALK ON OAHU, HAWAII IS DEAD
+DEAD MAN’S CATWALK HIKE

 WHAT YOU COULD EXPECT AT THE DEAD MAN’S CATWALK

 Standing on the catwalk, expansive coastal views and crystal clear waters made the short hike more than worthwhile.
-On a clear day you could spot the Na Mokulua (two mountains) of Lanikai, far in the distance.
+On a clear day, you could spot the Na Mokulua (two mountains) of Lanikai, far in the distance.
 As I watched the waves roll over the reef below I felt on top of the world knowing that I was standing in a moment which you will remember long after your time on Oahu.

 HOW TO GET TO DEAD MAN’S CATWALK

-The Dead Man’s Catwalk is a 25-minute drive from Waikiki and is quite close to Koko Head hike which many of you will have already done or heard of.
+The Dead Man’s Catwalk is a 25-minute drive from Waikiki and is quite close to the Koko Head hike which many of you will have already done or heard of.

-Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach.
-Luxury rooms overlooking the beach, a private lagoon and a free fireworks and dance performance show.
-Hilton is easily the most recognizable hotel on the Island.
+- Hilton Hawaiian Village Beach Resort (Overall Favorite): In the heart of Waikiki, this high-end resort is right on the beach with a private lagoon.

-Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.
-The bar and nightclub at the Sheraton is a great place to relax after a long day of island adventures.
+- Sheraton Waikiki (Luxury): A luxury resort with the most amazing infinity pool on the island, which overlooks the beach.

-Waikiki Beachside Hostel (Budget Choice): A budget alternative, which is still in an amazing location.
-Walking distance to Waikiki beach and a central location to base yourself for a week of adventures.
+- Waikiki Beachside Hostel (Budget Choice): A budget alternative, which is still in an amazing location.

-Disney Aulani Resort (Family Choice): This is a resort your kids will never forget.
-It honestly feels like a theme park at times with just how many pools and activities are available.
-If you can afford it, this is the #1 place to stay for families on Oahu.
+- Disney Aulani Resort (Family Choice): This is a resort your kids will never forget.
+It honestly feels like you are living in a theme park.

 MORE OAHU BLOG POSTS